 My inlaws always had store-bought butter, and I grew to love it.
 It was expensive, so I bought that for my toast, and used margarine for my baking.

-I believe it was in 2014 when I first started making my own.
+I believe it was in 2014 when I first started making my own butter as well as yogurt from raw milk.
 I love to learn new things, so making butter was just another challenge to conquer.
 It worked great, and our children loved it.

 Over the years, I learned how unhealthy margarine is.
 As I became more health-conscious, I completely switched over to real, homemade butter.